enspiral-cherubi/dREAM-cACHER_interface_1.0/file-structure.md

 - `services`: a collection of shared utilities

-- `index.js`: the interface's entry point. sets `environment` as a global variable, initializes controller, and uses controller to bind event listeners
+- `index.js`: the interface's entry point. sets global configs, sets `environment` as a global, initializes controller, and uses controller to bind event listeners